 What is your year in school and your major?

 Has being LGBTQ impacted or influenced your education in any way?
 If so, how?

-Has LGBTQ culture and acceptance changed throughout your time at Rowan?
+Has LGBTQ culture/acceptance at Rowan changed throughout your time here?

-Is there anything you would want to see changed at Rowan in regards to LGBTQ+ life?
+What is something you would like to see changed at Rowan with regard to LGBTQ life?